JohnChukwuemekaMgbemene/Web-based-File-Manager/Readme.md

-# Rust Web-Based File Manager
+# Firxttech Web-Based File Manager

 A modern, secure, and fast web-based file manager built with Rust.
 Access and manage your files from any device with a web browser.